apify/proxy-chain/README.md

 [![npm version](https://badge.fury.io/js/proxy-chain.svg)](http://badge.fury.io/js/proxy-chain)

-A programmable proxy server (think Squid) with support for SSL/TLS, authentication, upstream proxy chaining, custom HTTP responses, and traffic statistics.
+A programmable proxy server (think Squid) with support for SSL/TLS, authentication, upstream proxy chaining (supports SOCKS protocol), custom HTTP responses, and traffic statistics.
 The authentication and proxy chaining configuration is defined in code and can be fully dynamic, giving you a high level of customization for your use case.